-Habits that make anxiety worse, are actually everyday lifestyle choices that you and I unknowingly indulge in.
-These choices turn into actions which when often repeated, manifest into habits.
+Habits that make anxiety worse are everyday lifestyle choices that you and I unknowingly indulge in.
+These choices turn into actions which, when often repeated, manifest into habits.

 These negative habits make our symptoms of anxiety worse, making it very hard to manage our emotions and behavior.

 Below is a list of habits which worsen the symptoms of anxiety.
-It is important that we avoid indulging in these habits in order to manage our anxiety symptoms.
+We must avoid indulging in these habits to manage our anxiety symptoms.

 Lack of Sleep:

 According to a study conducted by the University of California, lack of sleep is one of the main habits that make anxiety worse.

 The Journal of Neuroscience found individuals who are sleep deprived experience a surge of anticipatory anxiety, as the areas responsible for emotional processing are greatly affected.

 Irregular sleep times, indulging in screen time like watching late-night shows or spending time on the phone/laptop are factors that contribute to unhealthy sleep habits.

 Avoiding screen time and sleeping and waking up every day at the same time can help regulate your sleep habits and lessen symptoms of anxiety.